unforswearing/aliaser/README.md

   -h|help         display this help message
-  -o|open         open the alias file with the default gui editor (e.g. TextEdit) -l|list         list aliases saved in alias file -e|edit         edit alias file in /usr/local/bin/micro -r|rm           remove alias from alias file
+  -o|open         open the alias file with the default gui editor (e.g. TextEdit) -l|list         list aliases saved in alias file -e|edit         edit alias file in $EDITOR
+  -r|rm           remove alias from alias file
   -d|dir          create an alias from the current directory (alias name is basename) -n|name         create an alias from the current directory with a user defined name